hammerdirt-analyst/landuse/README.md

 #### Spearmans Rho for all locations:

 1. project_results.ipynb
+2. hex-3000-m.ipynb: the test at 1'500 m was is repeated with the most recent map values

 #### Lenth to discharge point and length of river section:

 1. consider_distance_to_river.ipynb

+#### Probability - logistic regression

+1. probability.ipynb

 The data was collected as part of publicly funded project.
 Please acknowledg appropriately.